 Sure, it has your co-worker’s name in the To: line.
 But look a little closer.
 Is that the email address your co-worker normally uses to email you?
 If not, it’s probably a scam.

-Unfortunately, it can still be a scam even if it does have their real email address; someone could have gotten access to their email account.
+Unfortunately, it can still be a scam even if someone has accessed their email account and the email address is genuine..
 To be sure it’s real, it’s best to keep going down this list.

 2) What does it ask you to do?

 If the email asks you to click on a link, hover your mouse over it for a second (Don’t Click!).
 Does that web address look familiar?
-If it’s exactly what you were expecting to see, that’s a good sign.
-If not, clicking that link is probably the next step towards getting your PC infected with malware.
+If it’s exactly what you were expecting to see, that’s a good sign, but if not, clicking that link is probably the next step towards getting your PC infected with malware.